NOTE: This is post is part of a series called, How To Build a Scalable Company. Here are the other posts in case you missed them:

 Before we can truly begin, we need to first acknowledge our default, primary founder-type.

-I have also seen founding teams where one co-founder was more of an Inventor and another more of a Driver or Manager.
+I have also seen founding teams where one co-founder was more of an Inventor and another more of a Driver or Builder.
 This combination is a proven winner, but only if both sides appreciate their own default-types as well as the default-types of their co-founders.

 Once you have clearly identified your default setting, you can move on to Step 2…